 SPIN stands for four types of questions sellers should ask their prospects:

-- Situation.
-What is the situation for the prospect right now, as it pertains to your solution?
+- Situation: What is the situation for the prospect right now, as it pertains to your solution?
+Do you understand the buyer’s current process and resources?

-- Need-Payoff.
-What happens when the problem is solved?
+- Need-Payoff: What happens when the problem is solved?
 What would that look like?
+At this stage, the prospect should hopefully recognize for themselves the value that the product is creating.

 12. Target Account Selling